Vlado Misajlovski

-Vlado Misajlovski (born 21 January 1985) is a politician from North Macedonia.
+Vlado Misajlovski-Misajlo (born 21 January 1985) is a politician from North Macedonia.
 He served as Minister of Transport and Communications in the cabinet of Nikola Gruevski from 13 May 2015, until 31 May 2017.

 Early life

 Misajlovski studied in Skopje and obtained a BA in Diplomacy and international politics and an MA in European and international diplomacy and politics.
 He was director of the state agency for roads before being appointed as Minister.

 From 2009 to 2010, he was then advisor for foreign policy and international relations in the office of the President of the National Assembly.
 For a year afterward, he was Head of the Department for Support for the mayor of the Centar municipality.
 From 2012 to 2014 he was State Secretary in the Ministry of Foreign Affairs, before he became State Secretary in the Ministry of Transport and Communications in 2014.
 He was only state secretary for a little bit, however, as later that year he became Director of the Public Enterprise for State Roads until 2015.